What is toothpaste made of?

 It’s worth noting that Polyethylene is on the FDA’s prohibited list as it may lead to 1,4-dioxane contamination.
 1,4-dioxane is a cancer-causing chemical.
 It’s also present in SLS foaming agents.
 Prior to the new laws that are about to be passed, parent company of Oral-B and Crest (Proctor & Gamble) were not required by law to remove it from their toothpastes because the levels are so low that current organisations have deemed it safe for humans.

-We urge you to abstain from using any toothpaste or beauty product that uses polyethylene / microbeads, both for the good of your own health and for the environment.
-They will soon be unavailable anyway.
+We would urge you to reconsider your use of any toothpaste or beauty product that uses polyethylene / microbeads, both for the good of your own health and for the environment.

 Toothpaste without microbeads / polyethylene